mschn/voyage/README.md

 Voyage is a file explorer in your browser.

-It consists of:

-- `ngx-voyage`, an Angular library that contains the File Explorer widget
-- `voyage`, an Angular web application that binds the UI to the server
-- A node.js server to read your local files

 ## Startup

 You can run Voyage in Docker with the following command: